monkrus/golang_architecture/README.md

 -return type is a list of data type of the values the function returns.

+4. `&` returns the memory address of the following variable.

+   `*` returns the value of the following variable

 ## errors

 -deal with your errors OR provide meaning so that your error tells what, where, how, whom, and when (as applicable) and return it